-The lmhostid utility returns the hostid of the current platform.
-Invoked without any arguments, lmhostid displays the default hostid type for the current platform.
+The Imhostid utility returns the hostid of the current platform.
+Invoked without any arguments, Imhostid displays the default hostid type for the current platform.
 Otherwise, the hostid corresponding to the requested type is displayed, if supported on the current platform.